 We caught up with Sports Scientist Dr Howard Hurst and asked him some of the most popular questions we want answered, to help you separate fact from fiction.

-Cycling Nutrition Myths Busted
+Endurance Nutrition Myths Busted

-Dr Howard Hurst is a Senior Sport Scientist from the university of Central Lancashire and also runs a nutrition and performance consultancy, Proform Sport Science, to help out us mere mortals when he’s got time away from the pros!
+Dr Howard Hurst is a Senior Sport Scientist from the University of Central Lancashire and also runs a nutrition and performance consultancy, Proform Sport Science, to help out us mere mortals when he’s got time away from the pros!

 For someone looking to change their body composition, should their focus be more on cycling nutrition or on training?